imanjokko/Abenson-Sales-Dashboard/README.md

 # Abenson-USA-Sales-Dashboard
-This is a data visualization project I made using **Tableau** and **Figma**, with the aim of providing sales insights for a superstore that carries a range of products.
+This is a data visualization project I made using **Tableau** and **Figma**, with the aim of providing sales insights for Abenson, a store that carries a range of products.
 ![](https://github.com/imanjokko/Superstore-Sales-Dashboard/blob/main/Dashboard.png)

 ---